 These significantly changed features were utilized to develop a penalized logistic regression model which was able to separate Responders from Non-Responders with high certainty [Signif, cvAUC (95% CI): 0.837 (0.791-0.883)] outperforming the models miRNA (all miRNAs), Complete (all features), Baseline (four serum markers) and Relaxed miRNA (miRNAs selected by relaxed LASSO).
 The improved performance over the Baseline model is of particular interest as it shows that combination of different biological endpoints with patient demographics and treatment history yields more prognostic potential than the use of only serum markers.
 Moreover, this suggests that feature selection through the selection of significantly altered covariates may be a potentially viable and straightforward approach to achieving improved performance in classification models.However, at the cost of simplicity in the modelling process, performance could be further enhanced by application of the two-step relaxed LASSO procedure [Relaxed LASSO, cvAUC (95% CI): 0.851 (0.807-0.897)].
-The seven feature signature (LDH, age, prior BRAFi/MEKi therapy, low miR-197-3p expression, high miR-514a-3p/miR-137/miR-30d-5p expression) showed a high overlap with the features from the Signif model, with the exception of miR-30d-5p, which was not differentially expressed but still possessed predictive potential [48].
+The seven feature signature (LDH, age, prior BRAFi/MEKi therapy, low miR-197-3p expression, high miR-514a-3p/miR-137/miR-30d-5p expression) showed a high overlap with the features from the Signif model, with the exception of miR-30d-5p, which was not differentially expressed but still possessed predictive potential [47].
 On the other hand, serum markers like S100 or CRP were omitted in the Relaxed LASSO model, whereas LDH was included in 99.0% of the iterations and the most important feature.
-This phenomenon is explained in a study by Lo et. al [48] in which simulation experiments showed that significant features are not always good predictors and good predictors do not necessarily need to be significantly changed between groups.
+This phenomenon is explained in a study by Lo et. al [47] in which simulation experiments showed that significant features are not always good predictors and good predictors do not necessarily need to be significantly changed between groups.

 The serum markers likely reflect comparable aspects of the disease, such as tumor load.
 Hence, including all serum markers would likely introduce noise rather than providing useful information.
 Overall, this indicates that combining different features that capture diverse patient and disease characteristics outperforms models based solely on single markers or a singular biological entity (such as only miRNAs or serum markers).
 This could be expanded by other informative variables like proteomics, epigenetic modifications (DNA-methylation, histone modifications), analysis of mutational load or exosome analyses (number of exosomes, cargo, surface proteins, etc.) in future studies.
 Though, while increasing accuracy and prediction performance, added complexity might render a prediction model unfeasible for clinical practice.
 Therefore the proposed model in this study offers a good balance between high performance and applicability as parameters like age, LDH and a prior BRAF therapy are registered in standard melanoma care and merely expression of four miRNAs needs to be measured additionally.
-However, it would be important to validate these findings in an independent cohort to investigate the potential use as biomarkers in liquid biopsies.
+[48].
+We tried to mitigate this problem with the nested cv-approach but cannot rule out that our results are still biased.
+Therefore it would be important to validate these findings in an independent cohort to investigate the potential use as biomarkers in liquid biopsies

-In conclusion, as proof-of-principle, a nested-cv approach using penalized logistic regression is a feasible option for exploratory research questions with limited sample sizes to identify classifiers separating different disease phenotypes.
-Despite the high performance and robust estimates obtained through cross-validation, external validation in an independent cohort is mandatory for evolution of classifiers to clinically applicable biomarkers.

 Conclusions

 In this study we were able to establish a machine learning model which is able to distinguish melanoma patients responding to immunotherapy (Responders) from patients with therapy failure (Non-Responders) utilizing a set of seven distinct features, including expression of four miRNAs, LDH serum levels, patient age and a BRAF therapy prior to immunotherapy.
 After validation in an independent cohort these features could be used as a biomarker for immunotherapy success in melanoma patients.